Losing the levy

 “The agency, in our experience, is really quite willing to work with you.
 I can't remember one case where we had a good-faith attempt to pay the debt off and they proceeded to levy against Social Security.”

 For tax debt, you may be able to negotiate an agreement to pay less than your full bill if you are truly strapped.
 But be aware that the IRS has strict eligibility rules for this arrangement, called an Offer in Compromise, and charges a $186 nonrefundable fee to apply.

 While the garnishment of Social Security benefits by nongovernment creditors is against the law, a troublesome loophole has been the ability of banks to automatically freeze customers' accounts and use the funds to pay creditors.
 Often there was little effort to prevent Social Security funds from being included in that freeze, and the burden was on the debtor to prove that some of the funds paid out should have been exempt.

-A federal regulation that took effect in May 2011 aims to remedy the problem by requiring financial institutions to determine whether a debtor's account contains Social Security benefits and other exempt funds.
+A federal regulation that took effect in May 2011 requires financial institutions to determine whether a debtor's account contains Social Security benefits and other exempt funds.
 The federal government now applies an electronic tag to these funds when they are deposited directly.
 The bank must protect all tagged deposits made during the two months preceding the receipt of a creditor's garnishment order.